datastackacademy/data-engineering-101/README.md

 ## What This Course Covers
 The Data Engineering 101 Pre-Enrollment course is a gentle introduction to:
 - The Python programming language.
 Python is often used in data engineering jobs, and it's the language we use in bootcamp.
 - Setting up and using a coding environment.
-There are a lot to choose from, but we'll use VSCode.
+There are a lot to choose from, but we'll use VS Code.
 - Using Git to have several different versions of a code poject.
 - Using GitHub to share code and collaborate.
 - The command line.
 This is how pros interact with their operating systems.